Rostanga orientalis

-Rostanga orientalis is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Discodorididae.
+Rostanga orientalis is a species of dorid nudibranch (marine gastropod mollusc) in the family Discodorididae.

 Distribution

 This species was described from Hoi Ha, Hong Kong.
 It had previously been reported from Japan, but was misidentified as Rostanga muscula.
 It has also been reported from Korea.

 Description

 This dorid nudibranch is red, and the dorsum is covered with caryophyllidia; it is very similar to other species of Rostanga.

 Ecology

 The food of this species is unknown.
 Most species of Rostanga feed on sponges of the family Microcionidae.